 - 5. Display the title slide. - 6.
-Insert the P3-A3-Hand.jpg picture from the PowerPoint Chapter 3 folder. - 7.
+Insert the P3-A3-Hand.jpg picture from your PowerPoint Chapter 3 folder. - 7.
 Use the Background Removal tool to remove the picture's white background. - 8.
 Move the picture to the lower-right corner of the slide and resize it so it doesn't overlap any text. - 9.
-Apply the Photocopy artistic effect to the picture. - 10.
-Use the Picture Tools \rightarrow Format \rightarrow Adjust \rightarrow Color gallery to apply Color Tone \rightarrow Temperature: 7200k.
+Apply the Photocopy artistic effect to the picture. - Use the Picture Tools→Format→Adjust→Color gallery to apply Color Tone→Temperature: 7200k.